Alesana: The Emptiness (2009–2010)

-After the release of their music video for "The Thespian" the group returned home to NC to prepare for the 2010 Warped Tour.
-Right before their first venue on the Warped Tour, guitarist Jake Campbell left the band to be with his family, and Alex Torres of Greeley Estates took his place.
+After the release of their music video for "The Thespian", the group embarked on a world tour featuring Europe, Japan and across the US, before returning home for the 2010 Vans Warped Tour.
+Right before their first venue on the Warped Tour, guitarist Jake Campbell left the band, and Alex Torres of Greeley Estates took his place.
 Upon the release of The Emptiness, it debuted at #68 on the Billboard 200, which made it the best selling release by the band during this period.

 On July 22, 2010, Milke made a statement on the official Revolver website, regarding his constant desire to write scripts, stories and music; considering The Emptiness his 'first printed story'.
 Milke went on to say that he is constantly writing, and that new material for an Alesana album—as well as material for Wake Me Up, Juliet and Tempting Paris—was already being created.
 After The Emptinesss recording, the group announced a headlining tour entitled: Two Frail Weeks of Vanity and Wax, in which they performed On Frail Wings of Vanity and Wax in its entirety on each date of the tour, along with confirming that some songs would never be played live again after these concerts.
 In November 2010, Alesana departed from Fearless and signed to Epitaph Records.